If you’ve been following me for awhile you know we implement chains a lot in our training. Here’s 5 reasons why…

 1. Strength & Power

-When programmed and set-up properly chains are great for improving absolute strength and explosive power.
-We will typically add chains to squats and deadlifts on dynamic-effort day for speed-strength and acceleration and max-effort day to develop absolute strength.
+Chains are great for improving absolute strength and explosive power.
+We will typically add chains to squats and deadlifts on dynamic-effort day for speed-strength and acceleration and on max-effort day to develop absolute strength.

 2. Loading Body Weight Movements

 Often times it becomes challenging to load body weight movements comfortably/effectively.
 Chains allow you to load exercises like push-ups, pull-ups, inverted rows, and hip thrusts more efficiently.

 Chains are a great way to to match an athletes strength curve and teach them not to get lazy at the strongest portion of the lift.
 In addition, chains can also be great for taller athletes as the weight is deloaded at the most vulnerable position.